 Explore the amazing world of raptors eye to eye!
 The Velma Morrison Interpretive Center is The Peregrine Fund's one-of-a-kind indoor/outdoor education center where you'll meet eagles, owls, vultures, hawks, and falcons from around the world.

-Fall Flights every October feature raptors showing off their aerial skills at Raptor Ridge.
+Fall Flights every mid-September through October features raptors showing off their aerial skills at Raptor Ridge.

 Live raptor presentations throughout the day.